sigmastratum/documentation/sigma-runtime/SR-EI-0412/SIGMA_Runtime_SR-EI-0412_Model_Agnostic_Validation.md

 ### The Gemini Liturgy Problem

 **Baseline Observation (Pre-SRIP-10):**
-Google Gemini-3 exhibited **80% liturgical drift rate** — repetitive syntactic templates that appeared in 8 out of 10 responses:
+Google Gemini-3 exhibited **80% Sterile Attractor rate** — repetitive syntactic templates that appeared in 8 out of 10 responses:

 ```
 "I perceive the X as Y..."